Tackling sexual harassment and violence

 - Identify any gaps in tackling these issues, and discuss how to address identified gaps in provision, and who might be best placed to take this work forward.

-In November 2015 Universities UK established a taskforce to examine violence against women, harassment and hate crime affecting students.
-Violence against women and sexual harassment is a key focus of the taskforce.
+In November 2015 Universities UK (UUK) established a taskforce to examine violence against women, harassment and hate crime affecting students.
+Violence against women and sexual harassment are key focuses of the taskforce.
+ECU fed into the work of the taskforce and we have been represented on the taskforce by our then Chair of the Board Professor Janet Beer.
+We continue to be involved with the work of the taskforce.

 Examples of emerging practice

-ECU’s roundtable and UUK’s taskforce have both highlighted that there is already a lot of work taking place within institutions, including consent workshops and zero tolerance campaigns.
+ECU’s roundtable and UUK’s taskforce have both highlighted that there is already a lot of work taking place within institutions.
+These have been particularly highlighted in a directory of case studies published by Universities UK in July 2017.
+The directory includes case studies in the following areas: